 Lastly, the Cooperative Institute for Meteorological Satellite Studies’ (CIMSS) Saharan Air Layer Analysis is another product that can be used to determine and track Saharan Air across the Atlantic Basin.
 More information on this product can be found here.

 Saharan Dust Effects

 Health.
-High concentrations of dust with a diameter of less than 2.5 micrometers (PM2.5) have been correlated with increases in emergency room admissions for respiratory and cardiovascular disease in North America, Asia and Europe.
+High concentrations of dust with a diameter of fewer than 2.5 micrometers (PM2.5) have been correlated with increases in emergency room admissions for respiratory and cardiovascular disease in North America, Asia, and Europe.
 The primary health concern associated with Saharan dust is particulate matter, microscopic dust (PM2.5 & PM10) which can sidestep the lungs’ natural defenses.
 These tiny particles can contribute to cardiovascular problems as well as respiratory diseases such as asthma, especially in children and the elderly.

-The dust particles also serve as a vehicle for the transport of known asthma triggers such as biological materials including bacteria, viruses, fungal spores and pollen.
+The dust particles also serve as a vehicle for the transport of known asthma triggers such as biological materials, including bacteria, viruses, fungal spores, and pollen.
 It has also been shown to transport various pollutants such as metals and pesticides.
 Dry skin and cracked lips are also typical symptoms of dense Saharan dust.

 Weather.
 Saharan dust has several implications with regards to the weather.

 - Sunlight & Temperatures.
 The dust can reflect or block sunlight, causing lower than usual temperatures on the surface.
 However, this effect is only observed when concentrations are very unhealthy to hazardous.